 WSATools deals with all of that in the background.
 After you load it up, it will automatically install the Android Debug Bridge (ADB) — essential for sideloading apps — and ask what Android app you want to install.
-The process is as seamless as installing Android apps through the Amazon Appstore.
+The process is as seamless as installing

 And that’s great news because Android apps work excellently on Windows 11.
 The limited number of available apps on Amazon work well, as do many APKs — the file extension associated with